Skip to content

 John Donnelly

-John is a past chapter President and Secretary as well as Washington State Council of Chapters President.
+John is a past Washington State Council of Chapters President and Chapter President.

-A retired Air Force Colonel, John was the Executive Director at the Pearson Air Museum in Vancouver.
+A retired Air Force Colonel, John served as the Executive Director at the Pearson Air Museum in Vancouver.

 He is very active in the community and is the Immediate Past President of the Vancouver Lions Club.